-Some companies choose to employ a full time bid team or bid writer to complete the bid documents, whilst others may utilise other staff members such as the marketing and sales team, or choose to simply outsource the bidding process to a professional bid management consultancy.
+Some companies choose to employ a full-time bid team or bid writer to complete the bid documents, whilst others may utilise other staff members such as the marketing and sales team, or choose to simply outsource the bidding process to a professional bid and tender writing company.

 As the completion of bid submissions takes time and resources, it is important to submit a bid of the highest quality so your company has the best chance of success.
 One way to improve your chances of success is through effective bid and contract management.

 Bid management is the process by which the completion of PQQs and ITTs is managed.
 It is everything from ensuring compliance to responding to questions and confirming the bid is submitted on time.
 For some bid managers, this can mean overseeing multiple bids at any given time.

 Bid management begins even before the release of a potential contract.
 A bid manager will prepare supporting documents, model answers and case studies of previous contracts.
 These can be work-shopped and quality assured in order to guarantee the strongest possible bid once the official bid process is live.